Amazon Goes Dark

 In fact, our fully redundant mesh network cuts latency by up to 90 percent compared to most SaaS systems.
 With this approach, our effective availability is as close to 100 percent as is technically possible!
 It cannot be taken down by an outage such as the one on Tuesday.
 In fact, from the moment the AWS data-center went offline, all of Vanguard’s software-as-a-service customers continued working without out disruption and without any loss of data or productivity.

 Okay I’m bragging a bit.
-My point is, Vanguard Software takes every measure to deliver the utmost performance and reliability to our clients.
+My point is, Vanguard’s supply chain cloud software delivers the utmost performance and reliability to our clients.
 We take our customers’ data availability, integrity, and confidentiality seriously.
 And our customers are benefiting from first-class engineering.
 Here’s proof: no service interruption during one of the web’s largest outages.
 That’s solid.
 Let’s give a big-up to Netflix too!

 Stay tuned to our blog for more forecasting, planning and supply-chain domain-related topics.

 If you don’t want to go dark like Amazon, reach out to us to see what we have to offer.